 3. We will continue to see acute gynecologic problems in the office as appropriate.

 4. We are now seeing appropriate patients in the office for routine annual exams and screening imaging studies, such as mammography.

 5. We are offering Telehealth appointments with all Physicians and Nurse Practitioners.

-6. We will be screening all patients entering the office regarding recent travel as well as physical symptoms concerning for COVID-19 exposure or infection.
+6. We will be screening all patients entering the office with temperature checks and asking about any symptoms or exposures concerning for COVID-19 infection or pending testing results.